History of Paraguay: February Revolution

-During its 18 months of existence, the Franco government showed that it was serious about social justice by expropriating more than 200,000 hectares of land and distributing it to 10,000 peasant families.
+During its 18 months of existence, the Febrerista governmnent, led by war hero Franco, showed that it was serious about social justice by expropriating more than 200,000 hectares of land and distributing it to 10,000 peasant families.
 In addition, the new government guaranteed workers the right to strike and established an eight-hour work day.
+The reforms ended up being somewhat restricted in scope, however; the new government did not have enough power to exporpriate land owned by foreigners (since the 1880s, mostly Argentines).
+Though one of the febreristas's parties in the government, the Revolutionary National Union (Unión Nacional Revolucionaria) called for representative democracy, rights for peasants and workers, and socialization of key industries, it failed to broaden Franco's political base.